-The research team is composed of a research coordinator, adult researchers and youth researchers.
+The research team was composed of a research coordinator, adult researchers and youth researchers.

-The research coordinator is Doreen Nassiwa, her role was the lead researcher and co-coordinator.
+The Research Coordinator was Doreen Nassiwa; her role was the lead researcher and co-coordinator of the project.
+She is also the author of this report.

-Adult Researchers were Moses Kinobi and Jennifer Akot.
-They participated in data collection, by co-facilitating the focus group discussions (FGDs) and undertook the role of note-taker during FDGs.
+The Adult Researchers were Moses Kinobi and Jennifer Akot.
+They participated in data collection by co-facilitating the focus group discussions (FGDs) and undertook the role of note-taker during FDGs.
 In addition, Adult Researchers undertook transcriptions and analysis of the data.

-Youth Researchers were Asraf Nsubuga, Shalom Gyaviira, Nakajubi Justine, Namujju Harriet, Mugala Jaliat who cofacilitated the FGDs and undertook sense checking of initial findings with their peers.
+The Youth Researchers were Asraf Nsubuga, Shalom Gyaviira, Nakajubi Justine, Namujju Harriet, and Mugala Jaliat who co-facilitated the FGDs and undertook sense checking of initial findings with their peers.
 Youth Researchers were similar to the sample group in that they had experienced sexual exploitation and had been through a reintegration program (many of the Youth Researchers were former beneficiaries of UYDEL).
-Youth Researchers were involved in all stages of the research project: identifying and refining the 'themes' for the FGDs, co-facilitating all themed FGDs, cofacilitating a workshop to identify recommendations from research participants and undertaking 'sense-checking' of initial analysis.
+Youth Researchers were involved in all stages of the research project: identifying and refining the 'themes' for the FGDs, co-facilitating all themed FGDs, co-facilitating a workshop to identify recommendations from research participants and undertaking 'sense-checking' of initial analysis.
 They will also be involved in dissemination activities.